-You can be fired while on short-term disability if you do not qualify for job protections under any of the return to work laws noted above.
+You can be fired while on short-term disability if you do not qualify for job protections under any return-to-work laws noted above.
 In most cases, the legal job protections do not apply, or the clock runs out.

-For instance, your employer can fire you for excessive absences during a temporary disability in these two instances.
+For instance, in these two circumstances, your employer can fire you for excessive absences during a temporary disability.

 - You do not qualify for FMLA because the employer is too small or you are not an eligible employee